-I felt this photo spoke clearest to my soul about this topic today.
-The daily journey with PTSD.
+This photo spoke to my soul about today’s topic, my daily journey with PTSD.

 Before you dive into this post, let me make one thing as clear as I can.
 These are my experiences, and mine alone.
 This is a day in my head.
 No two of us with PTSD will experience anything I discuss in the exact same fashion.
-That is the greatest fallacy and mistake of the medical community, assuming this is cookie-cutter diagnostics and resolutions.
+That is the greatest fallacy, assuming this is cookie-cutter diagnostics and resolutions.
 It isn’t.
 Every person is entirely unique, both in experience and severity of illness than the person standing beside them.
 With that front of mind, let’s begin.

 What led up to my eventual diagnosis of PTSD is a topic for another time and another day.
 Eventually I will stop discussing the causes entirely, as a friend stated, it’s like ripping off scabs in front of people every time you dig up your past.
 Let’s not do that here and now.

 For years, the various aspects of my PTSD had been treated as separate issues.
 Anxiety … like running at your highest setting non-stop 24 hours a day.
-Without warning, something can trigger it, and then we’re off on a roller coaster for a while, and it is not a fun ride, I can tell you.
-When it gets bad enough, it will trigger a panic attack, and if I cannot manage my way through that, then inevitably a trip to the emergency room is likely, which, of course, only drives the anxiety levels higher.
-The one trick I was taught by someone with a similar issue, was that you are gulping and gasping air at the onset, but you don’t remember to exhale.
+Without warning, something can trigger it, and then we’re off on a roller coaster for a while, and it is not a fun ride.
+When it gets bad enough, it will trigger a panic attack, and if I cannot manage my way through that, then inevitably a trip to the emergency room is likely, which only drives the anxiety levels higher.
+The one trick I was taught by someone with a similar issue, was that you are gulping and gasping air at the onset, but you forget to exhale.
 Because your lungs are at capacity, it drives the panic higher because you think you cannot breathe.
 While true, the thing you need more than anything in that moment is somebody to remind you to EXHALE.
-And I did once have a panic attack severe enough to trigger cardiac issues.
-Not at all fun.

 Depression.
 The darkness descending.
 Comes on without warning, that general feeling of hopelessness, that there is nothing you can do to improve your situation, it will only get worse, there is no future.
 Days on end spent in self-isolation, barely able to function.
 Getting out of bed to go to the bathroom takes a concerted effort.
 You celebrate the little things, like taking a shower, making coffee, moving around the apartment.
-My doctor had set up a scale with me, 10 being the happiest you have ever been, things are sunny and bright and birds are singing in the trees, and 0 being you have an exit plan, you have the means, and you are ready to act.
-When depression sets it, it will drive me down to about 4 usually, sometimes 3 or 2 when really bad.
-Those are the times, that, as much as I do not want to, I know that I have to be in communication with someone close to me.
+Nat has a scale with that I adopted, 0 being the happiest you have ever been, things are sunny and bright and birds are singing in the trees, and 4 being suicidal.
+When depression sets it, it will drive me down to about 2 usually, sometimes 3 when really bad.
+Those are the times that, as much as I do not want to, I know that I have to be in communication with Nat or someone close to me.
 Even if it means meeting up and going out for a coffee, I need that person to keep it from going lower.
-On the advice of a friend, I set up a “Living Pact” with those closest to me.
-The very basic idea is, in times of crisis, I communicate with one of those people, and we need to meet in person quickly.
-There are multiple people on the list, I’m still adding folks to it.
-And, should an attempt be made, they have full permission to raise hell and kick ass as required for not living up to the terms of the pact.
-Seems odd to some, but, it is a comfort knowing there are the people on that list who will provide support, even if it means taking me to hospital for my own safety.
-I may never need to put it in action, but it is there anyway.
-And before you ask, I have two previous suicide attempts.
+Before you ask, I have two previous suicide attempts.

 What’s a typical day like?

 One thing is being hyper vigilant ALL THE TIME.
 By the end of the typical day, my neck is stiff and sore, same for shoulders and across collar bones.
 Because of the hyper vigilance you are always ready to react the second something happens.
 You expect it, even when you are in a totally safe space.
-Literally the only time I can let my guard down is when I am with someone I trust completely, like Danielle, Ashley, Barb, and a few others.
+Literally the only time I can let my guard down is when I am with someone I trust completely, like Nat, Ashley, and a few others.
 With the hyper vigilance is an extreme startle response.
 For example, a meeting room we use fairly regularly at headquarters has a door closer on the door that needs to be adjusted.
-During a meeting if someone gets up to go to the bathroom or steps into the hall to take a phone call or have a conversation, that door slams with a hell of a bang.
+During a meeting if someone gets up to go to the bathroom or steps into the hall to take a phone call, that door slams with a hell of a bang.
 No matter what I try, I physically flinch every damn time.
 I can see it coming, I’m white-knuckling my chair, and when it bangs, I react.
-Same thing at home when the roommate lets a door slam or close hard.
 Without fail, I literally jump.
-As much as I try to conceal it with various tricks, I just can’t.
-One meeting there was a lot of in and out movement, somebody else at the table who, I suspected, had similar anxiety issues would hold the door until it closed softly every time.
-Finally, after it happened enough times, I was starting to literally shut down where I sat (fight, flight, freeze, we’re at the final stage, collapse).
+As much as I try to conceal it, I can’t.

 It happens at home, after a shooting on the street across from me on the weekend, every time I hear a siren, I have to stop what I’m doing to look out the window.
-I can literally tell you what type of vehicle is in motion by the sound/notes of their siren, each service, Fire, EMS, Police having a distinct sound.
+I can tell you what type of vehicle is in motion by the sound/notes of their siren, each service having a distinct sound.
 It’s the same thing when somebody approaches me from behind, out of my line of sight.
 Friends have observed this happen on multiple occasions; if a woman approaches, I will hear her voice, and she can put a hand on my back or shoulder and I just glance around briefly to give a smile.
-Now, same situation, with a male approaching, I am told I will shrink from them or flinch noticeably.
+Now, same situation, with a male approaching, I am told I will flinch noticeably.
 It goes back to the causes of PTSD, which we will discuss another time.
-I’m sure one day I will pick up some new technique to control it, for now, I live with it.

-And throw in being an Empath.
+Add in being an Empath.
 Imagine being like an antenna for all the energy occurring around you.
 You feel all of it.
-It’s why narcissists tend to find us, we are, at times, easily managed through their standard gaslighting techniques.
+It’s why narcissists find us, we are at times, easily managed through their standard gaslighting techniques.
 It is why some of us will disappear from social media for an extended break, why we drop out of public view in our neighbourhoods, why we cancel appointments, engagements, social functions.
 We are so drained of every last bit of our energy that we need to go away in solitude and recharge.
 We cannot advocate for others if we have no energy left for our own self-care.

 I may be too quiet for some, but never mistake my silence for consent or for weakness.
 If I need to, you will know quite clearly what my thoughts are.
-But there are times that I am enjoying a moment of silence, both externally and inside my mind.
-And keep this in mind, even with balancing all of this on a daily basis, I still carry on with my advocacy work (I retired from activism a few years ago), go to meetings, get involved in matters important to my community, and want to stretch to take on new challenges on a regular basis (if I can, 2018 will be quite the year of firsts!!).
+There are times that I am enjoying a moment of silence, both externally and inside my mind.
+Even with balancing all of this on a daily basis, I still carry on with my advocacy work (I retired from activism a few years ago), go to meetings, get involved in matters important to my community, and want to stretch to take on new challenges on a regular basis.

-Live on kittens, stay safe, City Mom is always ready with a hug when it hurts.
+Live on, stay safe, City Mom is always ready with a hug when it hurts.